j50n/deno-proc/site/src/introduction.md

 await execute("ls", "-la");
 ```

 Ah!
-Just take a moment now and breathe in the minimalism.
+You may take a moment now and breathe in the minimalism.
+Boilerplate ...
+gone.